 The development of tourism occupies an important place in all strategic documents of the Municipality of Bela Palanka.
 On what do you base your plans?
 Have you applied for funding from the relevant ministry and EU funds?

-– The Municipality of Bela Palanka actively implements all measures aimed at improving economic development, and we have singled out tourism as a driver of development, because we have lots of potential.
+– The Municipality of Bela Palanka actively implements all measures aimed at improving economic development, and we have singled out tourism as a driver of development because we have lots of potentials.
 Testifying to the seriousness of our intention to work continuously on the promotion of our tourist offer is also the fact that we are the second municipality in Serbia to have created a four-year Tourism Development Programme.
-It is aligned with strategic national and European documents, and opens the doors to ministries and EU funds for Bela Palanka.
+It is aligned with strategic national and European documents and opens the doors to ministries and EU funds for Bela Palanka.
 With the development of this programme, Bela Palanka has become more competitive than other places in Serbia, and tourism development can also be based on agriculture, protected treasures like Sićevac Gorge and Suva Planina, the promotion of traditional products, as well as tangible and intangible cultural heritage.

 With the further reconstruction of the “Remezijana” archaeological site, we will improve the tourist offer of our town, which is why we competed for funding with this project at the Ministry of Trade and Tourism, which has actually been the patron of our biggest culinary-tourist event, “Days of banica”, for many years.
-The complete ecological and recreational landscaping of the “Banjica” centre is planned, and under the auspices of the Serbia-Bulgaria IPA cross-border cooperation programme we’ve competed with the project “Tourism as an Initiator of Regional Economic Development”.
+The complete ecological and recreational landscaping of the “Banjica” centre is planned and under the auspices of the Serbia-Bulgaria IPA cross-border cooperation programme we’ve competed with the project “Tourism as an Initiator of Regional Economic Development”.

 The Municipality of Bela Palanka’s priorities for 2019 include investments in developing tourism infrastructure, the development of rural tourism and the adaptation of accommodation facilities